ruuvi/ruuvi-station-influx-gateway/README.md

 | `INFLUX_ORG`    | Influx organization                       |
 | `INFLUX_BUCKET` | Influx data bucket                        |

-You can configure them in the `.env` file or inject them environment variables.
+You can configure them in the `.env` file or configure them via e.g. cloud platform runtime configuration for other systems.

-Docker Compose and the Node.js server both pick up the .env file.

 ### Serverless